 When is it (more) safe?

 Wherever people gather there will be risk of COVID-19 transmission, and we must minimize risk to all participants.
-We believe that modified worship services can be conducted safely when infection rates are low and stable, and we are using several tools to monitor the disease in Newport and surrounding towns.
+We believe that modified worship services can be conducted safely, and we are monitoring conditions in Newport and surrounding towns.
 We also know that many in our congregation cannot attend in-person, so we are enhancing our ability to reach them remotely.

 What will it look like?

 Modified worship services will be shorter and organized around prayer, scripture, pastoral messages, and instrumental music; they may not include vocal choir music, hymn singing, or passed offering or communion plates.
 Despite those changes, services held in our beautiful sanctuary will continue to offer a time for personal reflection and congregational worship.

 How can it be done?

 Upon arrival, you will enter from the rear parking lot entrance and check in at a registration table in the Fireplace Room.
 From there, ushers will direct you to your assigned pew in the sanctuary.
 Personal greetings and conversations are encouraged in the parking lot; Fellowship Hall remains closed.

 * The total worship capacity of 80 people has been estimated using the COVID-19 Indoor Safety Guideline developed at MIT and is a function of many factors: room volume, air exchange & filtration, mask type & fit, activity level, virus variant, audience age, vaccination rate, and risk tolerance.